 Although she accepted God’s mercy and grace at age 19, she never embraced a life-changing relationship with Him.
-With no Christians in her life, she didn’t understand the importance of church, the message of the Bible, or the significance of the fact that a life given to Christ should reflect His character.
+Without any Christians in her life, she didn’t understand the importance of church, the message of the Bible, or the significance of how a life given to Christ should reflect His character.

-Eventually, about five years later, she was surrounded by Christian fellowship, disciplers and teachers and the exciting journey of truly walking with God began.
+About five years later, she was surrounded by Christian fellowship, disciples, and teachers.
+The exciting journey of truly walking with God began.

 After completing her military commitment, Elizabeth moved to Boston to finish college.
-Once there she married the most amazing man she had ever met.
-Over the course of sixteen years they had two sons, lived life passionately, laughed often, and served side-by-side in any way God opened the doors (children’s ministry, radio and TV, event planning, Bible studies, etc.).
+Once there, she married Pete, had two sons, and served side-by-side with her husband in all of the ways God opened doors (children’s ministry, radio and TV, event planning, Bible studies, etc.).

 Elizabeth is a widow with two adult sons and a beautiful daughter-in-law.